 The WhatsApp server maintains a mapping between each person’s account and all their device identities.
 When someone wants to send a message, they get their device list keys from the server.

 We have also addressed the challenge of preventing a malicious or compromised server from eavesdropping on someone’s communications by surreptitiously adding devices to someone’s account.
 We use a combination of technologies to solve this: First, we have extended security codes to now represent the combination of all of someone’s device identities so that anyone and their contact can always verify all the devices they are sending messages to.

 Second, in order to reduce the number of times that someone needs to perform identity verifications, we have developed and will roll out a technology called Automatic Device Verification.
 This system allows for devices to automatically establish trust between each other in a way that someone needs to compare another user’s security code only if that user reregisters their entire account, rather than each time they link a new device to their account.

 Finally, we also give people additional control and protections over which devices are linked to their account.
-First, everyone will continue to be required to link new companion devices by scanning a QR code from their phone.
-This process now requires biometric authentication before linking where people have enabled this feature on compatible devices.
+First, everyone can continue to link new companion devices by scanning a QR code from their phone.
+This process requires biometric authentication before linking where people have enabled biometric authentication on their phones.
 Finally, people will be able to see all the companion devices linked to their account as well as when they were last used, and will be able to log out of them remotely if needed.

 Maintaining message privacy